idiglove/f8codes.github.io/blog/solving-form-submission-canceled-error-when-submitting-in-formik.md

 Long time since I last posted here.
 I just want to share a problem I had when using a form inside a modal, and the button doesn't want to submit properly!

+I got this error: `Form submission canceled because the form is not connected`

+Here's what my code looked like:

 ```
 <Formik
     enableReinitialize